danomagnum/logix_nc/README.md

 {{http://danomagnum.com/files/Logix_NC/gcode3.gif}}

 It handles G00 (rapid), G01 (linear), G02 (cw circle) and G03 (ccw circle).
-Although I didn't spend enough time to verify that G02 and G03 are working exactly right, it seems to handles most cases.
+Although I didn't spend enough time to verify that G02 and G03 are working exactly right, it seems to handle most cases correctly.
 G03 and G04 were tricky because once you've got 3 axis coordinate system in logix you can't specify cw or ccw anymore, just "short way round" or "long way round".
 I did some math on the xy plane to decide which was was intended and choose appropriately, but something might be off with it.
 This should make adding G17, G18, and G19 (circular moves relative to XY, XZ, and YZ planes) easy but I did not bother with them.

 It handles tool offsets.
 As selected by a T word from 0-1024.
 G43 can be used to change the tool offsets from the program.